-Prerequisite: MTH 100, appropriate score on placement test, or equivalent
+Prerequisite: MTH 100, appropriate score on placement test, permission of program coordinator, or equivalent

 This course introduces the theories and techniques involved in electrical circuits.
 Topics include voltage, conventional current flow, power, resistance, conductance, and analysis.
 Upon completion of this course, a student will be able to solve a resistive network for a single unknown circuit variable.
 (F, Sp, Su)